Richie-Yang/expense-tracker/README.md

 ```
 5. Fill out valid string referring to .env.example

-`(Because this web service always verify new registered user with verification email.
-So you must provide valid MAIL_USER and MAIL_PASSWORD as SMTP host)`
+(In order to have email verification work properly, you must provide valid MAIL_USER and MAIL_PASSWORD as SMTP host.
+If you decide to use Google as email service provider, please also make sure your google account can be accessed by less secure APP, more detail can be learnt down below [here](https://support.google.com/accounts/answer/6010255?authuser=1&p=less-secure-apps&hl=en&authuser=1&visit_id=637774791101502056-4293814723&rd=1))

 ## Execution
 1. Run below script to add seed data.

-`(Every time you run it, the previous seed data will be overwritten)`
+(Every time you run it, the previous seed data will be overwritten)
 ```
 npm run seed
 ```